 wisconsin is a state in the midwest of the united states. (wiscinfo.wisc.edu)

-the video exaplains that the side effect (unwanted impact) of not being able to stop talking with a wisconsin accent has been suffered as a result of binge watching the series.
+the video exaplains that the side effect (unwanted impact) of not being able to stop talking with a wisconsin accent has been suffered as a result of binge watching (viewing several episodes at a time) the series.

 here is some vocabulary analysis to enhance your appreciation of the vid…….